RachaelJadeMcGrath/Problems_2c_Quant/README.md

 **What does the study involve?**

 Participants are randomly allocated to the VR therapy group, or the VR documentary group.
 The VR treatment comprises about six 7 minute VR sessions, whilst the VR documentary group comprises six 7 minute nature documentaries.
 Both groups will continue with their standard of care treatments throughout the study which may be any combination of prescription pain relief, physiotherapy and talking therapies.
 Baseline assessments are conducted at the start of the study and after 6 (post-treatment) and 24 weeks (follow-up) to understand the long term effects of VR.
 The primary outcome is self reported pain intensity levels using the McGill pain Questionnaire (MPQ).
-The secondary outcome is self reported health related quality of life indicators using the five-level EQ-5D .

 **Study Design:**